 MOUNT BULLER, VIC

-Mount Buller is only three hours' drive from Melbourne, so you can ski it as part of a day trip, if you don't mind an early start.
+Mount Buller is only three hours from Melbourne, so you can ski it as part of a day trip if you don't mind an early start.
 It's also got more lifts than any other Victorian resort, with 22 lifts across 300 hectares.
-Pro skiiers should head to the south side of the mountain, where they'll find plenty of black (i.e. difficult and scary) runs, while intermediates will be happier on the northern side, scooting down blue runs.
+Pro skiers should head to the south side of the mountain, where they'll find plenty of black (read: difficult and scary) runs, while intermediates will be happier on the northern side, scooting down blue runs.
 If you've never even so much looked at a pair of skis before, grab a Discovery Pass, which includes a lesson and access to eight beginner's lifts.
+You can do husky rides here, too.
 Off-snow, you can take five in Australia's highest day spa, go rock climbing and hop between 30 bars and restaurants.
 Not keen to drive back to Melbourne?
-There are 7,000 beds in Mount Buller Village.
+There are 7000 beds in Mount Buller Village.

 Mount Buller is about 800 kilometres or eight hours' drive southwest of Sydney and about 230 kilometres or three-and-a-half hours' drive northeast of Melbourne.

 Falls Creek might be a third of the size of Perisher, but it's still the largest ski resort in Victoria.
 450 hectares give you 15 lifts and more than 90 runs.
 The terrain is less dramatic than at other spots, which means that a whopping 80 percent of it suits beginner and intermediate skiers.
 And, in between downhill escapades, you can investigate 65 kilometres of cross-country trails.
 If you're around at the end of August, check out the Kangaroo Hoppet, a marathon 42-kilometre-long ski race which happens to be the Southern Hemisphere's biggest snow sport event.